Welcome to today's edition of the Rush 24-7 podcast.

 All we do is we build another road and the cars fill it up.

-Well, I'll tell you what, why don't you close down a few freeways uh in Atlanta and see what congestion does then?
+Well, I'll tell you what, why don't you close down a few freeways in Atlanta and see what congestion does then?

-And when what the best government can do, because we do have the government building roads, and I'd be more than willing to essentially privatize that and let oil companies keep their gas tax and build roads if you really want to get libertarian about it.
+The inverse of that logic, what the best government can do, because we do have the government building roads, and I'd be more than willing to essentially privatize that and let oil companies keep their gas tax and build roads if you really want to get libertarian about it.

 I don't care what it does.

-It it does not spend money as efficiently as the private sector and it never will because there's no market discipline there.
+It does not spend money as efficiently as the private sector and it never will because there's no market discipline there.

-But when they're working the right way, they can see trends in development, and they say, Oh, people are moving to the suburbs.
+But when they're working the right way, they can see trends in development and they say, oh, people are moving to the suburbs.

 Should we build a freeway, a beltway around the city?